-A personal loan can be a great tool in a number of situations.
-Sometimes it can be a smart option to consolidate debt or to pay for planned expenses like home improvements, college tuition, or a wedding.
-It can also be useful when we find ourselves surprised by things like unanticipated medical costs, a surprise tax bill, or funeral expenses.
+A personal loan can be a great tool for a variety of financial situations.
+You can consolidate debt or pay for planned expenses like home improvements, college tuition, or a wedding.
+It also can be useful if you're caught by unanticipated expenses, like medical treatments, a large tax bill, or funeral services.

 What are personal loans?

-The loans most people are familiar with are those that are backed by some sort of collateral.
-Collateral is something that the borrower pledges in order to secure the loan (and something that could be lost if he or she fails to make the loan payments!)
+You may be familiar with loans that are backed by some sort of collateral.
+Collateral is something that the borrower pledges in order to secure the loan (and something that could be lost if the borrower fails to make loan payments).
 For example, with a home loan, the home is the collateral.
 With a car loan, the car is the collateral.

 Most personal loans are unsecured.
-That means that you don’t have to come up with any collateral in order to get the loan.
-Instead, the lender looks at your creditworthiness and current situation to determine if you qualify, and to set the terms of the loan.
+That means you don't have to pledge any property for the loan.
+Instead, the lender looks at your creditworthiness and current financial situation to determine if you qualify, and to set the terms of the loan.

-The loan itself is normally an installment loan.
-That means that you receive a lump sum of money and then repay it with monthly payments over the life of the loan.
-The life of the loan is usually anywhere from two to 7 years.
+Usually, the loan itself is an installment loan, which means you receive a lump sum of money upfront and then repay it with monthly payments over the life of the loan, usually between two to seven years.

 What will lenders want to know?

 At the most basic level, lenders want to know the likelihood that you will repay the loan on time each month.
-To determine that, lenders look at a number of factors.
-As you would imagine, your credit history and credit score are key.
-But they could also look at your income, your other debts, your savings and investments, and more.
+Lenders review your credit history and credit score, plus your income, other debts, your savings and investments, and more.

 What are the interest rates like with personal loans?

-This is where a good credit score comes into play.
-A higher credit score can increase the likelihood of you being approved for the loan and may help you qualify for a lower rate – which means you pay less for the loan in the long run.
+This is where credit score comes into play.
+A higher credit score may increase the likelihood of loan approval and may help you qualify for a lower rate, which means you pay less for the loan in the long run.

-In general, personal loan interest rates can be lower than credit cards.
-But it depends on your credit score and the other factors that lenders look at when evaluating your situation.
+In general, personal loan interest rates can be lower than credit cards, but it depends on your credit score and the other factors that lenders review when evaluating your situation.